FAQ

 As of January 2024, the Kenyan government announced that Kenya would be visa-free.
 However, an Electronic Travel Authorization (ET A) is required for all travellers.
 For more information about the Kenyan ET A, please see https://www.etakenya.go.ke/en/pages/FAOS This cost is around US$35 (fluctuates depending on payment processing fee).

-Additionally, our guests are protected by 24-hour Askari (meaning ‘soldier’ or’ police’ in Swahili) security who keep a lookout for animals and escort guests to and from their tents at night time and whenever necessary.
+Additionally, our guests are protected by 24-hour Askari (meaning ‘soldier’ or’ police’ in Swahili) security who keep a lookout for animals and to escort guests to and from their tents at night and whenever necessary.

 It is a common misconception that taking a vacation in an economically developing country will always be less expensive.
 A safari holiday can make for a trip of a lifetime, but they often don’t come cheap – there are several reasons for this.